 - About the Author(s)

 Richard Pearson, AuthorRichard Pearson is professor emeritus at the University of British Columbia.
-His recent publications include Ancient Ryukyu: An Archaeological Study of Island Communities (2013), Osaka Archaeology (2016) and The Archaeological Study of Medieval Towns: Case Studies from Japan and Europe (coauthor, 2021).
+His recent publications include Ancient Ryukyu: An Archaeological Study of Island Communities (2013), Osaka Archaeology (2016), and The Archaeology of Medieval Towns: Case Studies from Japan and Europe (coauthor, 2020).